During PhD Phase

 Outline Before Drafting

-Donec facilisis tortor ut augue lacinia.
-A detailed outline for each chapter prevents structural collapse and makes drafting faster and less intimidating.
+A detailed section-by-section outline for each chapter prevents structural collapse midway and makes the actual drafting process faster and far less overwhelming.

 3